vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_tweet_list_dynamic_data.html.md

 When the user comes to Tweet List Screen, right now, we are putting random data inside getView().
 We are suppose to iterate through Tweet model array, get each element value like header, date, body etc & set the appropriate field in the inflated View.

 But we have a problem. `tweets` is essentially empty now.
-Lets write some code to populate tweets with some random data.
+Let's write some code to populate tweets with some random data.

     for ( int i = 0; i < 20; i++ ) {
 		Tweet tweet = new Tweet();